 Organic Law 1/2025: Justice Efficiency and Its Criminal Impact in Spain

 Organic Law 1/2025 replaces single-judge courts with Courts of Instance featuring specialised sections, generalises digital justice and expands the use of videoconferencing.
-For criminal defence, its most relevant effects are the extension of plea agreements to offences carrying a maximum penalty of up to 9 years (with a reduction of up to one third) and the retention of the investigation deadlines of Art.
+For criminal defence, its most relevant effects are the reorganisation of the trial courts, fully digital processing and the retention of the investigation deadlines of Art.
 324 LECrim.
+One frequent misunderstanding is worth clearing up: the plea agreement in the abbreviated procedure is entered at the preliminary hearing of Art.
+785 LECrim and the Act sets no general ceiling in years; the nine-year figure is the scope of the abbreviated procedure itself (Art.
+757 LECrim), not a cap on plea agreements.
 Its rollout is progressive between 2025 and 2027.

 Need help with your case?
 Talk to a criminal defense lawyer at Alonso Sala.